oddbird/sliiides/content/css-next/css-cafe.md

     3. ~~*Element* `type`s~~
     4. ~~*Universal* `*`~~
   script: |
-    And out of all these selectors,
-    there's only one that we can
+    And out of all these specificity layers, there's only one that we can
     both _customize_ **and** _reuse_.
     Classes & attributes.